haderlump22/BigOne/README.md

   from germany Postbank.
 Other Filetypes i don't know.
 - There is no chance to contact your Bank out of my Programm.
 Its only local.

+20181226
+- complete the Datepicker Code to remove unused Rows from the Import Data

 20181209
 - now the Program uses the jcalendar lib from toedter.com for some Date Picker